All Episodes

 What really got me into politics and really started my activism was COVID.

-When COVID happened, I was like, wait a minute.
+When COVID happened, I was like, wait a minute, this does not make sense.

 I was the person that they would tell you you had to wear a mask in a shopping center.

-I'd ignore them.
+I'd ignore him.

-I'm gonna fill it up with whatever.
+I'm going to fill it up with whatever.

 But guess what?

-So really COVID is what started my activism.
+So really, COVID is what started my activism.

-And I mean, then of course the election got stolen.
+And I mean, then, of course, the election got stolen.

-So you know that re-in that just threw gas on the fire.
+So, you know, that re-in that just threw gas on the fire.

 Yeah, she's over here taking a drink.